What can I do when I face injustice?

 Lord, help me to do this better.

 Sooner or later, we will all experience seasons of need and poverty.
 In those times, it feels almost impossible to cling to hope.
-God promises, in verse 18, that disappointment will not be our permanent residence.
+In verse 18, God promises that disappointment will not be our permanent residence.
 We will see restoration.

 19 Arise, O LORD!
 Let not man prevail; let the nations be judged before you!